irvang/L-system-generator/README.md

 a) On LSystem.cpp, line 5, set your starting axiom.

-b) Set new rules below line 30.
+b) Set new rules below line 30 (see alphabet below).
+Each rule shold consist of a case, followed by a string and a break.

 c) Change theta (angle of turn) on ofApp.cpp, line 18.